HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

-# WDAC policy for BYOVD Kernel mode only protection
+# WDAC Policy for BYOVD Kernel Mode Only Protection

 This scenario involves removing the trust to any Kernel mode driver, whether they are vulnerable or not.
 It does not affect User-mode binaries or drivers.

-Any 3rd party software or hardware Kernel mode driver needs to be explicitly allowed.
+Any 3rd party software/hardware Kernel mode driver will need to be explicitly allowed.
 This scenario protects against all **BYOVD** scenarios and much more.

 Drivers can access the Kernel which is the core of the operating system.
+Microsoft requires all drivers to be digitally signed:

+* Kernel mode Hardware drivers **need** to be signed with an **EV (Extended Validation)** certificate
+* Kernel mode virtual drivers **can** be signed with an standard certificate as well

-Microsoft requires all drivers to be digitally signed.
-BYOVD (Bring Your Own Vulnerable Driver) scenario involves using one of the digitally signed drivers that has a security hole to gain direct access to the core of the OS. **This attack vector applies to all OSes, not just Windows.**
+A BYOVD (Bring Your Own Vulnerable Driver) scenario involves exploiting one of the digitally signed drivers that harbors a security flaw to attain direct access to the core of the OS. **This attack vector applies to all OSes, not just Windows.**

-As you will see below, people who are requesting and acquiring code signing certificates, even for Extended Validation certificates, aren't being [properly verified](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod#background-screening).
+People who seek to obtain code signing certificates, even for Extended Validation certificates, are not undergoing [proper verification](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod#background-screening).

 * Kernel is the key to your kingdom.
 * Do not waste your time playing cat and mouse with threat actors.
 * Do not use blacklisting for highly secure workstations, sensitive environments and such; it’s ineffective and insecure for a high security level.
 * Whitelisting is the proper answer.
 This entire document and others in this repository, are exactly for this purpose.

 <br>